NullArray/Archivist/Beta/README.md

 }
 ```

-The implant is represented by the shell code you can see above.
+The payload is represented by the shell code you can see above.
 This
 shell code can be replaced by custom shell code.
 Which is what we are going to
 do.